Rebooting the project

 vaginaverite.com hasn’t been been updated with a vagina story, or notice of an upcoming exhibition since 2013.

-And, until a few months, ago, I had barely glanced at the 6-foot 3-inch compilation of eight vagina portraits arranged in a column one above the other, in custom-made black metal frame, leaning against a wall in my apartment.
-Unbelievable.
+And, until a few months, ago, I had barely glanced compilation of eight vagina portraits arranged in a column, one above the other, in 6’3″-tall by 12″-wide, custom-made black metal frame, leaning against a wall in my apartment.

-There was a time, years in fact, when there were sixty vagina portraits, hung in five rows of twelve, on the wall above the couch in my living room.
+There was a time, years in fact, when sixty vagina portraits, hung in five rows of twelve, lined the wall above the couch in my living room.
 Eventually, for the last open-house exhibition, I found a way to fit 93 individually-framed vagina portraits on walls in my living room.
-So, not being surprised by them was fine for me.
-Not noticing how amazing and beautiful they were —that’s what needs to be called out.
+But that was a while ago.

-And, then one day, I leaned back in my chair and stretched, taking an actual break from my laptop, and I saw them.
+And, then one day, I leaned back in my chair and stretched back from my laptop, and I saw them.
+That column.

-I made this piece back in 2004 for the “Love Your Tree” photography exhibition at ABC Carpet, that celebrated the debut of Eve Ensler’s play The Good Body.
-At the time, I named it “Spire”, and today, I’m renaming it “Column” which is what I always called it in my head.
+I made it back in 2004, specifically, for the “Love Your Tree” photography exhibition at ABC Carpet, that celebrated the debut of Eve Ensler’s play The Good Body.
+At the time, I named it “Spire”.
+I’m stripping that off to let it just be “Column” which is what I always called it in my head.

 The “Column” is one of the most interesting and beautiful things you will ever see.